bawn92/bawn92.github.io/_posts/blog/2016-03-13-Reinventing-youtube-history.markdown

 categories: blog
 ---

-I love Youtube, and I have spent a crazy amount of hours on the platform as you will see soon.
+Youtube is the best online platform for video content.
 The quality of the content is consistently getting better, and I'm always finding new channels which I immediately love.
 However, I do have some issues with the platform itself.
 The main problem I have is with the history page for users.
-There is a lack of proper analysis on the videos you have watched.
+There is a lack of proper analysis and statistics on the videos you have watched.

-I feel people would love to know the total number of hours they have spent on the platform, average view count and video length of videos they have watched and also information regarding their top channels and how much time they have devoted to each.
+I feel people would love to know the total number of hours they have spent on the platform, average view count and video length of the videos they have watched.
+Information regarding their top channels and how much time they have devoted to each I feel would also be valuable.

-I became very interested in finding out this information about my history, so I search for tools and methods of obtaining the information I desired.
+I became very interested in finding out this information about my history, so I searched for tools and methods of obtaining the information I desired.
 I soon realized there was no available method to get the information I sought.
 I set out to develop a chrome extension which provides the statistics and information I felt are missing from the Youtube history page.

+The an image of the results page of my Chrome extension is showen below:

+IMG

 The tool works by automatically selecting the load more button on the history page until it has reached the end of your history.
 It then parses the data pulling the channels, title, video length and places these into a hashmap.
 Once parsed into a hashmap, it is saved to local storage.